What is a false start?

 Here are a few of my favorites:

-- Swaddle Me Pod- This comes in smaller and larger sizes and is good for babies who like their hands on their chest while they sleep.
-This can be used for Newborns all the way through to 4-6 months old and they also have an option for zip-off sleeves to help transition your baby to arms-free.
+- Swaddle Me pod – This comes in smaller and larger sizes and is good for babies that like their hands on their chest while they sleep.
+This can be used for newborns all the way through to 4 to 6 months old.
+They also have an option for zip off sleeves to help transition your baby to arms free.

-If you’ve tried all these things and your baby is Still struggling with false starts and you’ve tried All of these things, reach out to me and I will help you troubleshoot!
+If you’ve tried all these things and your baby is still struggling with false starts, reach out to me and I will help you troubleshoot!
 It’s generally pretty easy for me to figure out why sleep isn’t happening and exactly what we need to do to fix it.
-I love to help my families find better, EASIER ways to create independent sleepers in their homes.
+I love to help families find better, EASIER ways to create independent sleepers in their home.